SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   :default: ``explicit``

   For the moment the only available solver for the laser envelope equation is an explicit solver with centered finite differences in space and time.

+It is important to remember that the profile defined through the block ``LaserEnvelopeGaussian3D`` corresponds to the complex envelope of the laser vector potential component :math:`\tilde{A}` in the polarization direction.
+The calculation of the correspondent complex envelope for the laser electric field component in that direction is described in :doc:`laser_envelope`.